Sam Witwer: Career

 Witwer's first on-screen credit was that of a Chicago Bulls commercial.
 He soon found himself in speaking roles on hit television series, such as ER.

 Witwer's first major recurring role came in the form of portraying raptor pilot 'Crashdown' (his call sign) on Battlestar Galactica, although he has credited much of his current success to his role as Neil Perry on the Showtime series Dexter.
 Witwer also appeared as Private Wayne Jessup in the film The Mist.

-From 2008 to 2009, Witwer was cast in season 8 of Smallville as Davis Bloome, a charming paramedic who struggles with a darkness within as he is the human camouflage of Doomsday.
+From 2008 to 2009, Witwer appeared in season 8 of Smallville as Davis Bloome, the human form of Doomsday.
 Witwer played Davis while Doomsday was played by stuntman Dario Delacio.
-Witwer's performance in Smallville was incredibly well-received, and he has stated that his experience on the show had opened more opportunities for him in the future of acting.
-Witwer’s contract gave him the option to return in season 9 as Zod, though he ultimately declined.
+Witwer's performance in Smallville was well-received, and he has stated that his experience on the show had opened more opportunities for him in the future of acting.
+Witwer's contract gave him the option to return in season 9 as Zod, though he ultimately declined.
 Though he considered his time on the show enjoyable and was flattered by the offer to stay on, he passed on the role as he felt it would be difficult for both the characters and audience to accept.

 Witwer made a cameo appearance in The Walking Dead as a dead zombie soldier in a tank in the season 1 episode "Days Gone Bye" which reunited him with director Frank Darabont from The Mist.
 Coincidentally, in 2019 he went on to portray the main protagonist (both voice and motion capture) of a video game called Days Gone, which also tackles the topic of zombie apocalypse.

 From 2011 to 2014, Witwer starred in the North American remake of Being Human.
 He played the lead role of vampire Aidan Waite.
 The show, as well as his performance, was well received and lasted 4 seasons.

 He voiced Ocean Master in the animated film Justice League: Throne of Atlantis for the DC Universe Animated Original Movies series, replacing fellow Star Wars actor Steve Blum from Justice League: War.

-In 2016 Witwer played Edward Hyde on Once Upon a Time, recurring for part of its sixth season after debuting at the end of the fifth season.
+In 2016, Witwer played Edward Hyde on Once Upon a Time, recurring for part of its sixth season after debuting at the end of the fifth season.

 In 2018, Witwer joined the main cast of The CW drama series Supergirl, portraying the fourth season's main antagonist Ben Lockwood / Agent Liberty.